cosmicjs/docs/docs/guides/README.md

 Cosmic makes a great [Angular CMS](https://www.cosmicjs.com/knowledge-base/angularjs-cms) for your Angular websites and apps.
 Get started adding Cosmic-powered content into your Angular apps using the following steps:

 ### 1. Install a new Angular app
-Install the Angular CLI to create a project.
+Install the Angular CLI to create a project that includes tooling and configurations.
 ```bash
 npm install -g @angular/cli
 ng new cosmic-angular-app